tensorflow/swift/docs/DifferentiableFunctions.md

 ```

 Functions can have multiple `@differentiable` attributes with differentiable
-`wrt` parameter lists. `@differentiable` protocol requirements If a protocol
+`wrt` parameter lists.
+If a protocol requirement is marked with
-requirement is marked with `@differentiable`, all implementations of the
+`@differentiable`, all implementations of the requirement are required to
-requirement are required to specify the same attribute.
-This enables generic
+specify the same attribute.
+This enables generic code using differentiation
-code using differentiation defined in terms of protocol requirements.
+defined in terms of protocol requirements.

 Here is an example of a neural network `Layer` protocol that defines a
-`@differentiable` required method called `applied(to:)`.
-As shown, the
+`@differentiable` method called `applied(to:)`.
+As shown, the `applied(to:)`
-`applied(to:)` method can be differentiated in a `Layer` protocol extension,
+method can be differentiated in a `Layer` protocol extension, even though it is
-even though it is not a concrete method.
+not a concrete method.

 ```swift
 import TensorFlow